Joel Covert, MSW, LCSW, BCN

 Hannah is excited to come along side AZCC with her company Rising Sun Psychiatry, LLC to meet the needs of those who could benefit from services beyond counseling.
 Hannah’s primary service is prescribing and managing psychotropic medication.
 Hannah believes in providing holistic care, so part of the treatment plan may include other options, such as lifestyle modifications, psycho-education, lab work, and alternative supplements.

-When she is not working as a PMHNP, she enjoys spending time with her husband and four children, catching babies as a Certified-Nurse Midwife, adventuring in the outdoors, running, traveling, coffee shops, and serving locally and globally.
+When she is not working as a PMHNP, she enjoys spending time with her husband and four children, adventuring in the outdoors, running, traveling, coffee shops, and serving locally and globally.

 Lauren Seller, MA, LPC